lwc alternatives and similar packages

 lwc [OPTION]... --files0-from=F

 in standard input, and write them to standard output.
-Contrary to wc
+Contrary to wc, it will

 also update standard output while it is still counting.